znwabudike/LyftDemo/README.md

 This is my own Android implementation of a solution to the problem.
-It uses GoogleMaps API v3 and determines the shortest distance, time, and which path is most efficient for each cnosideration.
+It uses GoogleMaps API v3 and determines the shortest distance, time, and which path is most efficient for each consideration.

 Contents:
 -----------------------------------------------